dchi-bet/Bet365Assessment/ASSESSMENT.md

 ### 1.2 FIXME
 What could be done to improve on this test?
+What best practices or clean code can be applied?

 ### 1.3 FIXME
 Can you fix this E2E test?
 What could also be done to improve on this test?